ft-interactive/grunt-igdeploy/README.md

 Then run: `grunt igdeploy:staging`.
 This will upload `./dist` to replace `/web/staging` on the server.

-Note: the .igdeploy file will be automatically merged into the config, so you can include any other options in that file that you might want to hide away.
+Note: the .igdeploy file will be automatically merged into the task config, so you can also include other options here too.

 ## More options